rishabh11336/rishabh11336/README.md

 - 👋 Hi, I’m @rishabh11336
 - 👀 I’m interested in Python and its frame works
-- 🌱 I’m currently learning ML and DSA
+- 🌱 I shall/will keep learning DS and DSA
 - 💞️ I’m looking to collaborate on DJANGO, FLASK, FASTAPI, etc
 - 📫 How to reach me contact me on rishabh11336@gmail.com
 ![Untitled design1](https://user-images.githubusercontent.com/67859818/173318249-18052157-c2d3-4f98-be42-a163ed21e54e.png)